lukasjhan/sd-jwt-test-api/README.md

 This is a simple API server to test the various SD-JWT library implementations in different languages.

+See the standard of [SD-JWT](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/) and [SD-JWT VC](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/)

 ## How to run

 ```bash